jinghuazhao/COVID-19/NGS/README.md

 Restuls at work/ is according to

-* NGS -- Olink (cvd2, cvd3, inf, neu) panels
+* NGS (CARDIOMETABOLIC, INFLAMMATION, NEUROLOGY) -- Olink (cvd2, cvd3, inf, neu) panels.
 * raw, QC, LOD, col1 for raw measurements, Olink NGS QC=PASS, LOD (set to be NA when < LOD), and column 1 (set to NA when 01;).

-correlogram.pdf shows NGS -- Olink correlation
+There are 16 NGS - Olink - QC combinations shown in correlogram.pdf for NGS -- Olink correlation and scatter plots,

-There are following NGS-Olink-QC combinations
 * CARDIOMETABOLIC-cvd2-col1.pdf
 * CARDIOMETABOLIC-cvd2-LOD.pdf
 * CARDIOMETABOLIC-cvd2-QC.pdf